 “It was an excellent experience for all staff and students involved.
 I’m certain that this has had an impact on our students’ awareness of other cultures and norms.
 Equally, there was a positive buzz in the school overall after the arrival of the Spanish students.
 A great experience overall!”
 Head Teacher from Priory Community School on their trip to Spain.

-Due to travel restrictions, we are not currently taking grant applications, however we are reviewing options and hope to launch the next phase soon.
+Due to travel restrictions, we are not currently accepting grant applications.

 Sign up to our newsletter to be the first to know about any new grants for schools to travel.